Jun-CEN/semantic_kitti_api/README.md

-# Open-world metrics calculation for SemanticKITTI and nuScenes
+# Open-world metrics calculation for SemanticKITTI

 We modify the official SemanticKITTI api to calculate the closed-set mIoU and open-set metrics including AURP, AUROC, and FPR95 in this repository.